Photons x Force: Differentiable Radiation Pressure Modeling

 \paragraph{Methods} We compare the cannonball method (\method{Ball}), a well-known physics-based ray-tracing approach \cite{ziebart2005combined} which represents the state-of-the-art in physics-based radiation force modelling \cite{bhattarai2022high} (\method{ClassicGrid}), as well as our immediate method (\method{OursGrid}) and its neural proxy (\method{OursNN}).

 The \method{Ball} method is simple and analytical, enabling the generation of a large number of samples, but it does not account for bounces or BRDFs.
-The \method{ClassicGrid} method supports any number of bounces but is CPU-bound and does not support BRDF use.
+The \method{ClassicGrid} method supports any number of bounces but is CPU-bound and does not support BRDF use. \method{RTGrid} is the ray-tracing approach of \citet{ziebart2005combined} with BRDF support, and \method{BVHRTGrid} is its BVH-accelerated variant \cite{li2018fast}. \method{OursGridNB} is our method without light bounces, included to isolate the contribution of indirect illumination.
 Only our method supports design-dependent \ac{SRP}, but for this experiment, we consider a zero-dimensional design space.
 We will get back to evaluation of this soon.

 \paragraph{Metrics} As the main metric, we use the 3D RMS between the observed and the simulated trajectories (less is better).
 The trajectories are computed by using each method as a force in the integrator which we have validated in the previous step, (\refSec{IntegratorVerification}).
 As additional metrics, we evaluate bandwidth, measured in millions of samples per second (higher is better), and scalability, assessed by the slope of the function mapping the number of samples to compute time (lower is better).